BDC Hamburger Icon

 The Bank of America Business Advantage Unlimited Cash Rewards Secured card helps establish and strengthen your business credit.
 It requires a security deposit of at least $1,000 and provides 1.5% cash back on your purchases, which you can use toward your credit card balance.

 There is no annual fee and your account will be reviewed periodically to see if your credit limit can be increased.
 Potentially, you could transition to an unsecured card.
-The APR is currently 26.74%, with a 4% balance transfer fee.
-The card comes with cash flow management tools and travel and emergency services and can even help you monitor your business credit score for free.
+The APR is currently 27.99%, with a 4% balance transfer fee.
+The card comes with cash-flow-management tools and travel and emergency services, and it can even help you monitor your business credit score for free.

 3. Ramp Card

-The Ramp card is unique because it doesn’t require a personal credit check or a founder guarantee.
-It provides 1.5% cash back on purchases and integrates easily into most popular accounting software programs and other must-have business tools like Gusto and Workday.
+The Ramp Card is unique because it doesn’t require a personal credit check or a founder guarantee.
+It provides 1.5% cash back on purchases and integrates easily into most popular accounting software programs and other must-have business tools, including Gusto and Workday.

 If you want employees to have corporate cards, you can control and monitor their spending.
 It simplifies expenses and automatically collects receipts to make expense reports easier.